Financial-Times/n-express/README.md

 # Health checks

-For an example set of health check results, see [next.ft.com/__health](https://next.ft.com/__health).
+For an example set of health check results, see [ft-next-health-eu.herokuapp.com/__health](https://ft-next-health-eu.herokuapp.com/__health) and [ft-next-health-us.herokuapp.com/__health](https://ft-next-health-us.herokuapp.com/__health).
 For testing health checks, the [Health Status Formatter extension for Google Chrome](https://github.com/triblondon/health-status-formatter) is recommended.

 Health checks can be tested for failures of a specific degree of severity by appending the severity number to the health check URL.
 This is particularly useful for setting up fine-grained alerting.
 For example, if on next.ft.com a severity level 2 health check were failing:

-https://next.ft.com/__health.1 would return HTTP status 200
+https://ft-next-health-eu.herokuapp.com/__health.1 would return HTTP status 200
-https://next.ft.com/__health.2 would return HTTP status 500
+https://ft-next-health-eu.herokuapp.com/__health.2 would return HTTP status 500
-https://next.ft.com/__health.3 would return HTTP status 500
+https://ft-next-health-eu.herokuapp.com/__health.3 would return HTTP status 500

 Each health check must have a getStatus() property, which returns an object meeting the specifications of the [FT Health Check Standard](https://docs.google.com/document/d/18hefJjImF5IFp9WvPAm9Iq5_GmWzI9ahlKSzShpQl1s/edit) and the [FT Check Standard] (https://docs.google.com/document/edit?id=1ftlkDj1SUXvKvKJGvoMoF1GnSUInCNPnNGomqTpJaFk#).
 This might look roughly like the following example: